Theophilus20/AlphaPilot-autonomous-AI-trading-agent/README.md

 ## Strategy — contrarian mean-reversion with risk gates

-The agent profits from sentiment extremes while respecting the competition's risk rules (ranked on PnL, hard max-drawdown gate, minimum trade count, transaction costs):
+The agent capitalizes on sentiment extremes while maintaining disciplined risk management and cost-aware execution.

 - **Fear (F&G ≤ 40):** market oversold → **BUY** the best setup.
 The agent scans
   ~56 eligible tokens, ranks by how oversold each is (with a quality-major